 Faculty Estate Development

-Last updated: 13 May 2013
+Last updated: 11 November 2013

 The Faculty of Engineering is undertaking an ambitious project to expand and improve its estate.

-The first phase will include the creation of the Faculty Graduate School and a major refurbishment programme for the St Georges Campus (the quadrangle bounded by Mappin Street, Portobello Street, Newcastle Street and Broad Lane).
+The first phase will include the creation of the Faculty Engineering Graduate School Building and a major refurbishment programme for the St Georges Campus (the quadrangle bounded by Mappin Street, Portobello Street, Newcastle Street and Broad Lane).

 This programme will help us to accommodate our growth and also to dramatically improve the current condition of our working environment.
 This isn’t about painting the odd room, but about a major refurbishment programme over 6 years that will invest more than £50 million in refurbishing and remodelling large sections of our estate (approximately 13,000m2 in total).

 Necessarily there will be some disruption during building work, but the University will strive both to minimise this and plan it around the core business of delivering teaching and research.
-Some movement of staff will be necessary to enable the refurbishment, but it is hoped that this short-term disruption will be a price worth paying for the improvement in your working environment.